renato-zannon/rduperemove/README.md

 An experiment at implementing a [Btrfs](http://btrfs.wiki.kernel.org/) deduplication tool using Rust.

 This is work-in-progress, and **NOT** ready for production use.
-It won't destroy or corrupt data (the kernel won't allow it), but I won't guarantee it will have the undesired side-effects (such as unlinking already-deduped data).
+It won't destroy or corrupt data (the kernel won't allow it), but I won't guarantee it won't have undesired side-effects (such as unlinking already-deduped data).

 ## Goals